LRamdhan/aktivitas-instagram/README.md

-# aktivitas-instagram
+# Aktivitas-Instagram
-Aktivitas Instagram is web that show the stats of aktivity and recent post on instagram.
+Aktivitas Instagram is web that shows the stats of aktivities and recent posts on instagram.